 Style and Inspiration My (and therefore our) decorating style is theatric and eclectic.
-I love blazing blasts of color and am emphatically opposed to “accent walls.”
+I love blazing blasts of colour and am emphatically opposed to “accent walls.”
 Our walls are swathed from floor onto ceiling in unapologetic oranges, pinks, blues, purples, reds, and, of course, black.
 If we haven’t installed gold or black tin on the ceilings, we’ve painted them metallic gold.
 Trim is painted with metallic and pearlized paints, and liquid leaf gold paint can be found everywhere, including the floors.

 So far, our work on this house has been 100% DIY.
 We haven’t finished yet, but we’re well on our way.
 Our “complete gut and rebuild” DIY kitchen was a five-month plan that evolved into a two-year project.
 Our process for creating this space was completely unplanned and backwards.
 We bought cranberry red Aga Heartland appliances while we were living over 2,000 miles away because it was a killer eBay deal.
-The appliance color proved to be the chief challenge for the space, causing us (me) to lose our minds and buy gallons and gallons of ill-fated purple, black, yellow, and even fuchsia paint.
+The appliance colour proved to be the chief challenge for the space, causing us (me) to lose our minds and buy gallons and gallons of ill-fated purple, black, yellow, and even fuchsia paint.

 A few months into the project, we decided we wanted the kitchen to have hints or undercurrents of an old Victorian kitchen with free-standing wood furniture.
 But we didn’t actually want “furniture” in the kitchen, so Mike built a faux hutch on one wall and a pantry resembling an armoire on another.
 We also installed wide-plank walnut counters and finished them with high gloss polyurethane.

-I also hand painted the original beech floors then distressed them and stenciled fleur-de-lis on each of the black squares.
+I also hand painted the original beech floors then distressed them and stencilled fleur-de-lis on each of the black squares.
 This took more than two weeks and was not the original plan.
 We wanted a traditional looking high contrast and glossy black and white checkerboard floor, but we totally blew the polyurethane pour and had to go to Plan B on the fly.